Quarterly Estimated Tax Penalty: What You Actually Owe If You Skip

 The income-dropped scenario

-What if you made $200,000 in 2024 but you're tracking $80,000 in 2025?
+What if you made $200,000 last year but you're tracking $80,000 this year?
 You can use the "annualized income method" (Form 2210, Schedule AI) to pay quarterly amounts based on actual current-year income through each quarter, instead of fixed 25%-each.
 This avoids overpaying early in the year.

 Worked examples